JasonLocklin/Dissertation/VWM/Results.md

 #### Individual Patient Comparison
-When considering the patients able to perform the COVAT, the two patients that performed well outside the range of healthy performance did not stand out with similarly extreme performance deficits on the visual working memory task.
-When the two are compared with the rest of the neglecting group, as can be observed in table
-\ref{tbl_VWM}, Patient 454 performed slightly worse than the median on both visual working memory measures, while Patient 171, who, as mentioned previously, as the only one in the group to score negatively on all three clinical measures of neglect, was actually the most accurate participant.
-This lack of reliably similar performance between the two tasks hints at the decoupled nature of the two domains suggested earlier.
+When comparing patients on a case by case basis, they can be divided into 3 groups based on covert orienting results;
+non-responders (3), large deficit (2), and normal range CES (3).

-The three most densely neglecting patients on the clinical tests, however, were the three patients unable to complete the covert orienting task and demonstrated strong deficits on the visual working memory task.
+The three non-responders were the most densely neglecting patients on the clinical tests, and demonstrated strong deficits on the visual working memory task.
 This was particularly apparent in the measure of non-target selection, where these three performed considerably poorer than the rest of the group (See table
 \ref{tbl_VWM}).

+The two patients exhibiting a large deficit on CES did not stand out with similarly extreme performance deficits on the visual working memory task.
+When the two are compared with the the three normal range CES patients, as can be observed in table
+\ref{tbl_VWM}, Patient 454 performed slightly worse than the median on both visual working memory measures, while Patient 171, who, as mentioned previously, as the only one in the group to score negatively on all three clinical measures of neglect, was actually the most accurate participant.

+This lack of
+reliably similar performance between the two tasks hints at the decoupled nature of the two domains suggested earlier.